bpype/blender-studio-pipeline/docs/addons/cloudrig/properties-ui.md

 ## Example Use Case: Bone Collections

-Besides an outfit system, you can also use this system to make a grid UI of Bone Collections, like so:
+Besides outfit swapping, you can also use this system to make a grid UI of Bone Collections, like so:
 <img src="/media/addons/cloudrig/props_ui_bone_collections.png" width=600>

 Which is done like this: